 When the ECM sets a code, the "Service Engine Soon" light will come "ON" and a code will be stored in memory.
-If the problem is intermittent, the light will go out after 10 seconds, when the fault goes away.
+If the problem is intermittent, the light will go out after 10 seconds when the fault goes away.
 However, the code will stay in the ECM memory for 50 starts or until the battery voltage to the ECM is removed.
 Removing battery voltage for 30 seconds will clear all stored codes.
+The ECM B fuse can also be used to clear codes on all vehicles except CK which has a fuse link.

 Codes should be cleared after repairs have been completed.
-Also, some Diagnostic Charts will tell you to clear the codes before using the chart.
+Also, some diagnostic charts will tell you to clear the codes before using the chart.
 This allows the ECM to set the code while going through the chart, which will help to find the cause of the problem more quickly.